jluk/ACC-Documentation/acc-features.md

 ---

 # Features
-Azure Cloud Console offers a browser interactable Bash shell to manage and develop with Azure directly from the Azure portal.
+Azure Cloud Shell offers a browser interactable Bash shell to manage and develop with Azure directly from the Azure portal.
 Each Bash shell is held in a container allocated to you on a per-request basis.
 As a result, you are not guaranteed the same container on each request.

 ## Browser-access to a Bash shell built for Azure
 Azure provides a Bash workstation fully customized for Azure.
 This sandbox is provided to users as a way to manage, test, and deploy
 Azure resources without the overhead of installing, versioning, and maintaining a system.
-* Cloud Console runs on a container provisioned on a per-request basis
+* Cloud Shell runs on a container provisioned on a per-request basis
-* Console terminates after 10 minutes of output inactivity wiping machine state
+* Shell terminates after 10 minutes of output inactivity wiping machine state

 ### Tools
 |Category   |Name   |